bouvens/red-squares/README.md

     * manager: a name of a controller function
     * status: one of `GAME_STATUS` constants which defines the state of the game (_play_, _pause_, _stop_)
     * autoRestart: the flag which represents will be game restarted on stop or not
-    * beats: the score
+    * score: a score
-    * highestBeats: the highest score
+    * highestScore: the highest score
-    * outs: a quantity of flown away threats
+    * outs: a quantity of flown away rivals
     * frame: the game frames counter
     * speed: one of `SPEEDS` constants that can be _normal_ for frames with timeouts, _fast_ without timeouts, or _fastest_ for rendering only 100th frame
     * fieldWidth: width of the field